Hurricane Willa, a Category 4 storm, is nearing Mexico and expected to bring life-threatening storm surge to the coast and flash flooding inland.

 Interested in Hurricanes?Add Hurricanes as an interest to stay up to date on the latest Hurricanes news, video, and analysis from ABC News.

-That group of thunderstorms feeds off the warmth and moisture of the ocean.
+Hurricanes often start as a group of thunderstorms which feed off the warmth and moisture of the ocean.
 Air then rises to form more storms and is replaced constantly by the surrounding air.
 Below all this air rising, low pressure develops.

-Riding along the trade winds and rotating counterclockwise -- as a result of the earth's rotation -- the storm will keep growing as long as it has three key ingredients:
+Riding along the trade winds and rotating counterclockwise -- as a result of the earth's rotation -- a hurricane will keep growing as long as it has three key ingredients:

 The eye of the hurricane forms as air rotates up and out of the hurricane and some of the air that's being spun out of the top of the storm sinks back into the center.
 This keeps the eye of the storm relatively calm and clear.